NickKarpowicz/LightwaveExplorer/README.md

   The appimage should be in the same directory as the files CrystalDatabase.txt and DefaultValues.ini - you can also put them into /usr/share/LightwaveExplorer - I can make other options possible, not sure where the modern Linux user prefers.

-  There is also a subfolder named GPL_3_version_CPUonly.
+  There is also a subfolder named CPU_only.
 This contains an appimage for a version released under the terms of the GNU Public License v3.
 This makes use of the FFTW library for performing Fourier transforms, instead of NVIDIA cuFFT or Intel MKL as used in the other version.
 If you are running it on an AMD CPU, this may give you a significant speedup (or if you perfer to only use GPL software, it's an option).

 ---